cdozdil/OptiScaler/README.md

 **OptiScaler** is a tool that lets you replace upscalers in games that ***already support*** DLSS2+ / FSR2+ / XeSS, now also supports enabling frame generation (through OptiFG or Nukem's dlssg-to-fsr3).

-While previously only DLSS2+ inputs were supported, newer versions also added support for XeSS and FSR2+ inputs (_with some caveats-*_).
+While previously only DLSS2+ inputs were supported, newer versions also added support for XeSS and FSR2+ inputs (_with some caveats_$`^1`$).
 For example, if a game has DLSS only, the user can replace DLSS with XeSS or FSR 3.1 (same goes for an FSR or XeSS-only game).
 It also offers extensive customization options for all users, including those with Nvidia GPUs using DLSS.

 **Key aspects of OptiScaler:**
 - Enables usage of XeSS, FSR2, FSR3 and DLSS in upscaler-enabled games